My new book, Abolish Oil Now: Our Last, Best Hope to Save the Climate, Stop Endless Wars and Live in Freedom will be coming out in January of 2020.

 Our current path towards climate chaos will bring storms, floods and draughts with destruction, disease and death in their wake.
 Massive human suffering and competition for dwindling resources will lead to wars that will create millions of refugees and stress governments across the globe to the point of threatening our democratic freedoms.
 A full blown climate emergency could lead to angry nationalism, unending martial law, the rise of authoritarian leaders and worse — even climate fascism.

-Part I: Either Oil Companies Must Die or We Will
+Part I: Either Oil Companies Must Phase Out or We Will

 - Back in the 1960s and 1970s, two or three decades before the rest of us had ever heard of climate change, internal oil company scientists warned their management that burning fossil fuels risked heating the atmosphere to dangerous levels